 Since the age of 16, the former child labourer Nazma Akter has been campaigning for better working conditions in the textile factories of Bangladesh.
 Today she creates spaces – women’s cafés – where female textile workers can learn about their rights.
-On behalf of the German Federal Ministry for Economic Cooperation and Development and the European Union, GIZ is working to improve social and environmental standards – with Nazma Akter as one of its partners.
+On behalf of the German Federal Ministry for Economic Cooperation and Development, GIZ is working to improve social and environmental standards – with Nazma Akter as one of its partners.

 When I was 11 years old I started working as a seamstress in a garment factory.
 Now I am a mother of two children and leading an NGO as an independent and self-sufficient woman.
 When I speak, my opinion is heard and well respected - locally and internationally.
 People know me and take my photo.
 It’s amazing!